-Yes, analysis of spectrum usage indicates that there are a large number of channels that are not being fully utilised within the UK.
+Yes, there are a large number of channels that are not being fully utilised within the UK.
+This can be found using Spectrum Analysis.

 Question 4: Taking into account the information available in this document, including that set out in Annex 5, our initial views on VHF radiocommunications licence fees and on the reference rates for bands in other uses, and any information you have about the organisations to whom we are proposing to charge fees, please provide any evidence that you think is relevant to us in considering the financial impact of the fees we intend to propose for VHF radiocommunications, or for other uses: